How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 How mozey Helps You Stay on Top of Quarterly Taxes

-Accurate quarterly tax payments depend on accurate income and expense tracking — and that is exactly what mozey is built for.
-When you manage your quotes, contracts, invoices, and expenses through mozey, you always have a clear, real-time picture of your net freelance income.
+When you manage quotes, contracts, invoices, and expenses through mozey, you always have a real-time picture of your net freelance income.
+Calculate net self-employment income in seconds instead of digging through bank statements.

-mozey also generates professional invoices and tracks payment status, so you know the difference between income you have invoiced and income you have actually received.
-This distinction matters for quarterly taxes because cash-basis taxpayers (which most freelancers are) only owe taxes on income they have actually received, not income they have billed but not yet collected.
-Having clean records also makes it dramatically easier when you need to identify all your eligible tax deductions at year end.
+mozey also tracks payment status, so you know the difference between invoiced and received income.
+This matters because cash-basis taxpayers (most freelancers) only owe taxes on income actually received.
+Clean records also make it easier to identify all your eligible tax deductions at year end.

 Frequently Asked Questions